Open an image file

 It is possible to manually remove the black parts in some image editing software (of which open-source GIMP is my current favorite).
 However, as I recently started exploring ChatGPT for research, I decided to ask for help.
-And It gave me a fully functional piece of code that I could copy into my Jupyter Notebook:
+And it gave me a fully functional piece of code that I could copy into my Jupyter Notebook:

 from PIL import Image, ImageDraw